 A well-designed program of strength training provides the necessary for the growth of microtrauma of the muscle fibers, but you can start the recovery process more efficient before the finish first approach.
 For 30-45 minutes before exercise is recommended to drink whey protein shake.
 Of course, you could get the protein through whole foods, but in itself whey is digested faster and will not cause a feeling of saturation and heaviness in the stomach when doing in the gym.

 You can also include in the pre-workout supplement stack is specifically designed to improve the efficiency of your workout.
 Among the most important ingredients can be identified beta-alanine, caffeine, giving a powerful boost of energy and increase productivity, as well as beet extract and Peak ATP formula to increase blood levels of nitric oxide (NO).
-Beet extract, which is an excellent source of nitrate, effectively increases the production of NO. As a result, many studies have suggested that it is also helping to improve performance, prevent premature onset of fatigue and increase exercise tolerance.
+Beet extract, which is an excellent source of nitrate, effectively increases the production of NO. As a result, many studies have suggested that it is also helping to improve performance how to shrink your waistline, prevent premature onset of fatigue and increase exercise tolerance.